mjkloeckner/kloeckner.com.ar/blog/bought-a-thinkpad/bought-a-thinkpad.md

 the perfect opportunity.

 So I contacted the owner, and we agree to meet the next day so I could pick it up.
-Fortunately the owner was about 30 minutes in public transport from my place so this was also a plus point for the publication.
+Fortunately the owner was about 30 minutes in public transport from my place.

 When the owner give it to me obviously it was very dirty but also I felt like something inside was a little bit loose; the transaction was very quick, in a